zhyordanova/FavoritePlacesCli/README.md

 ## 🤔 Known Limitations

-- Requires a valid **Mapbox** token
+- Some map functionality requires a valid **Mapbox** token, although the app now starts in a degraded mode without it
 - Permission behavior can vary by platform and device version
 - Data is stored locally and is not synced to a backend
-- The map-picked location handoff uses a lightweight temporary in-memory store by design for this project’s learning scope
 - Automated test coverage is not a current focus of the project

 ---